phillipmonroe/CS481-X-S20-capstone-bsu-transit/code/transit-fe/README.md

 - CSS
 - Delete functionality added to "Employer View" data table
 - Column headers need updated to match database entries
+- Add pointer to nightly script using jenkins or kronjob after the application has been deployed.